-We ask all rights holders and IP professionals to continue to file as normal where possible.
-We recognise the current challenges faced by many and so in order to support businesses, rights holders and IP professionals we will be introducing the following service changes with immediate effect.
+We recognise the current challenges faced by many.
+So, in order to support businesses, rights holders and IP professionals, the following service changes are in place.

 - supplementary protection certificates,

 and applications for these rights, which fell on an interrupted day were extended.

 The first normal day of operation when all interrupted days deadlines expired was Thursday 30 July.
 Here is the